-Using a master planning approach, the Place Strategy establishes:
+Using a master planning approach, the place strategy establishes:

-- six big moves, each with related actions that will be applied as the Place Strategy is implemented - a master plan that recognises Macquarie Park as place of many places, establishing overall design criteria as well as specific criteria for seven neighbourhood areas.
+- six big moves, each with related actions, that will be applied as the place strategy is implemented - a master plan that recognises Macquarie Park as a place of many places and establishes an overall design criteria as well as specific criteria for seven neighbourhood areas.

-The six big moves are key interventions that require coordination between, and resourcing from, multiple State agencies, Council and industry.
+The six big moves are key interventions that require coordination between, and resourcing from, multiple state agencies, council and industry.

-1. Drive transformation of Macquarie Park into an innovation district: pursuing talent and technology to create diverse economic and employment opportunities through collaboration and a recognised leadership network that can open up access to both private and public funding and effort.
+1. Drive the transformation of Macquarie Park into an

+innovation district: pursuing talent and technology to create diverse economic and employment opportunities through collaboration and a recognised leadership network that can open up access to both private and public funding and effort

-4. Prioritise and enrich the pedestrian experience: improving the quality of natural features and attributes of Country and how people move around.
+4. Prioritise and enrich the pedestrian experience: improving the quality of natural features and attributes of Country and how people move around creating more quality public open space and connections within the unique setting of Wallumattagal Country and its history as a place of higher learning